Are you in debt? Do you live in Scotland? A Trust Deed could be a solution which could help with your money problems. But how does a trust deed work?

 - If you sign a trust deed, you are committing to making regular payments, which not everyone can do unless the individuals are earning a stable monthly income.

-- It may also prove challenging to get a loan during this time as your credit rating will suffer.
+- It may prove challenging to get a loan during this time as your credit rating will suffer.

 - You may be required to sell some of your assets.
 Any new assets or money you acquire could also be taken by your trustee to pay for your debts.